TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

   - title: "Who are we?"
     lottie: "/lottie/coder.json"
-    content: "Based out of Virginia, Chance Software is born out of the idea software should be open & stupid simple"
+    content: "Based in Virginia, Chance Software is driven by the belief that software should be open and stupid simple.
+We are:"
     bulletpoints:
-    - "We are open source fanatics"
+    - "**Open Source Fanatics:** Embracing transparency in software development."
-    - "Privacy advocates"
+    - "**Privacy Advocates:** Your data, your rules."
-    - "Simply tech enthusiasts who love to code"
+    - "**Tech Enthusiasts:** Passionate coders making technology accessible."
     button:
       enable: false
       label: ""